 I have looked for Bordeaux widely available.
-The disappointing ones are noted below.
+The most disappointing ones are noted below.

 The below wines were tasted in France, in 2007 (between April and December).
 The tasting notes are listed by increasing prices, with the following format: